Trees & Graphs: Traversal & Backtracking

 }

 Here is the final, optimized code that you should use in an interview.
-With both optimizations, the time complexity for find
+With both optimizations, the time complexity for find and union becomes nearly constant.

 class UnionFind: